 Scaling is easy with HarperDB’s clustering and replication features, and our data model, built on top of LMDB, is enabling us to break records on both read and write speeds.
 HarperDB works extremely well with Express, React, and Node, and with this tech stack you can maximize your time writing code, and work on your project instead of debugging and other administration tasks.

 Don’t get stuck in your old ways!
-Try the new HERN, HEAN, or HEVN stack, and let us know what you think.
+Try the new HERN, HEAN, or HEVN stack, and let us know what you think by commenting on the original post.
 We would love to hear what you’re working on!